 Professional Attire: Medical students, faculty and staff are all ambassadors and representatives of the College of Medicine and of the medical profession.
-Appearance and behavior should at all times demonstrate respect for the profession and for our patients.
+Appearance and behavior should at all times demonstrate respect for the profession and for our patients as well as attention to safety.
 The needs of patients must always come first, and any barriers to meeting those needs (including attire, appearance and grooming) must be removed.